MY JOURNEY TO CLAY

 INSPIRATION

 My main source of inspiration comes from nature, the one I grew up around in Southwest of France, where the mountains meet the waters.
 My preference goes to simple patterns and shapes with an organic twist, natural colours, muted tones and tactile textures.
 I work mainly with stoneware clays, fired in an electric kiln, navigating through all building techniques to create my vessels.
 My only limitation is the size of my kiln.
 I love rustic clays with a strong personality and a story to tell: wild clays, gritty clays, black clays, iron-rich clays.
 Their rusticity is to me a reminder that pottery belongs to our human history.
 The weight of this legacy is maybe the reason why I feel drawn to functional pieces which can be used and reused around the house, often in various ways, as opposed to strictly decorative ones.
-I love nothing more than trying to elevate rawness to a state of modern elegance in a functional vessel.
-Reusing ashes in a glaze for example, and offering them a completely different life, brings me joy.
+I like to elevate rawness to a state of modern elegance in a functional vessel by incorporating foraged or waste materials in my makes: it can be dry grasses bundled in a brush to apply slip with the hakeme method, wood-ashes which I incorporate in my glazes or a wild clay, foraged down a river bed to apply as a brushed-on engobe.
+I am currently working on developping a glaze recipe with wasted eggshells and seashells, wood-ashes and wild clays, which can be fired in my electric kiln.

 MARKS AND TRACES